LAION-AI/laion.ai/blog/oig-dataset.md

 ## Models*

-The LAION community member @Rallio67 has trained several [models](https://huggingface.co/Rallio67) based on a subset of the OIG datasets including:
+The community has trained several models based on a subset of the OIG datasets including:

 * Rallio67/joi2_(20,12,7)B_instruct_alpha
 * Rallio67/chip2_(20,12,7)B_instruct_alpha